FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

-\paragraph{Enhancement lies in Accurate Fact.} We additionally investigate the straightforward application of the dataset's intrinsic facts (i.e., the facts utilized during dataset construction) as retrieved evidence within the LoRA fine-tuning process.
-As illustrated in Table ~\ref{tab:analysis}, incorporating factual information (\textbf{w/ fact}) culminates in a notable elevation in the \textsc{FactCls} score, substantiating the idea that the modest enhancement derived from retrieval is ascribed to the inferior quality of the garnered evidence.
-This also accentuates the considerable potential for augmentation by seeking the utmost accurate facts for evaluation.
+We also explore the direct use of intrinsic facts from the dataset as golden evidence in the LoRA fine-tuning process.
+As shown in Table ~\ref{tab:analysis}, integrating factual information (\textbf{w/ gold evidence}) leads to a significant improvement in the \textsc{FactCls} score, indicating that the modest improvement from retrieval may stem from the lower quality of the obtained evidence.
+This underscores the potential for substantial improvement by seeking the most accurate facts for evaluation.